 Hebrews 11:1 – “Now faith is confidence in what we hope for and assurance about what we do not see.”

-I cannot believe I am saying this, but I am nearing the halfway point of the EQUIP missionary training program in NYC.
-Wow, our time here has been flying by!
-There are so many things I have learned this year while engaging people on the street and developing relationships with my international neighbors.
-But there is one common, painful thread weaving itself through all of the interactions I have had this year: people without Jesus have an obvious absence of eternal hope and assurance.
+I can’t believe I’m saying this, but I’m nearing the halfway point of the Equip Missionary Training Program in NYC.
+Wow, our time here has flown by!
+I’ve learned so many things this year while engaging people on the street and developing relationships with my international neighbors.
+But there is one common, painful thread weaving itself through all the interactions I’ve had this year: people without Jesus have an obvious absence of eternal hope and assurance.

 This is especially evident as I talk with my Muslim neighbors.
 Islam cannot provide rock-solid assurance and hope of eternal life.
 Why not?
-Because in Islam these factors depend on the performance and actions of mankind, not on the work of God.
-If our “hope” and “assurance” are grounded in ourselves, then our “hope” is just wishful thinking, and our assurance is anything but sure.
+Because, in Islam, these factors depend on the performance and actions of mankind rather than the work of God.
+If our “hope” and “assurance” are grounded in ourselves, then our hope is just wishful thinking and our assurance is anything but sure.
 Christians and Muslims agree: we are not perfect.
 We change.
 We mess up.
-Muslims believe that on the Day of Judgement we will need our good deeds to outweigh our bad deeds if we want admission into paradise.
-Because of this belief, the pious Muslim lives with the daily, heavy burden of needing to “earn” eternal life.
+Muslims believe on the Day of Judgement we will need our good deeds to outweigh our bad deeds if we want admission into paradise.
+Because of this belief, pious Muslims live with the daily, heavy burden of needing to “earn” eternal life.
 There is little margin for error.
 Assurance depends on his/her goodness.
 And even that goodness may not be enough in the end.
 Hope and assurance are concepts that sound too good to be true for Muslims.